 Florida is no stranger to alligators with over a million reptiles living wild in the Florida marshes.
 Thankfully, the best place to see one of these is in Orlando’s reptile animal park and sanctuary Gatorland.
 Gatorland is home to thousands of alligators, crocodiles and reptiles and some of which are shown in shows and demonstrations.
 Kids can get up close and see these reptiles along with learning about them with fun rides and park activities.

 If your are looking for a break from all the kiddie themes and fancy something more educational yet still fun for the family head to the OSC.
 The centre showcases several different branches of science from mechanics, biology to applied technologies.
-It has several dedicated children sections with interactive exhibits and also large high resolution cinema theatres to see 2d and 3d documentaries such as the National Geographic Experience.
+It has several events throughout the summer dedicated to getting children more involved with science.